 Mucus Is Helpful (in Theory)

-OK, let’s get gross for a second.
-Mucus isn’t fun to deal with, but it turns out that it may actually be a key component to beating the flu altogether.
+Mucus certainly isn’t fun to deal with, but it turns out that it may actually be a key component to beating the flu altogether.
 According to research published in the journal Cell Reports by study author Lars Hangartner, PhD, an associate professor of immunology in the Department of Immunology and Microbiology at Scripps Research, “antibodies called IgAs, which are commonly found on mucosal surfaces, can actually protect us from infections."

 The Flu Virus Is Smart